 Pianist and Composer Omer Klein’s music is “borderless” (New York Times) in its organic assimilation of widely diverse sources of inspiration, as he continuously “pushes mainstream Jazz concepts into the future” (Time Out New York).
 A prolific performer and composer, Klein has released 8 albums as a soloist, and published over 100 original compositions.

-An exclusive Warner Music artist, Klein has made two recordings for the label so far.
+An exclusive Warner Music artist, Klein has made three recordings for the label so far.
 Sleepwalkers (2017) is a trio exploration of themes related to society in the information age, for which the Omer Klein Trio has won the 2018 ECHO award.
 This was followed by Radio Mediteran (2019), adding analog synthesizers and percussion to the classic trio format, thus creating “a very contemporary, forward-looking album full of subtle grooves and strong melodies” (Hamburger Abendblatt).
-Klein’s third effort for Warner Music and his 9th overall, “Personal Belongings”, will be released in September 2021.
+Klein’s third effort for Warner Music and his 9th overall, “Personal Belongings”, was released in September 2021.

 Klein’s concert appearances have been widely praised.
 He has performed as soloist and band leader at the North Sea Jazz Festival, Nice Jazz Festival, Jazz at Lincoln Center, Queen Elizabeth Hall in London, Swing Hall Tokyo , Elbphilharmonie, Alte Oper Frankfurt, Bremen Musikfest, Dresdner Musikfestspiele, Schleswig-Holstein Musik Festival and many more.

 Upcoming highlights in 2021-2022 include Klein’s Berliner Philharmonie and Wiener Konzerthaus debuts, and the premiere of a new composition for theater and dance at Schauspiel Frankfurt.